Is it normal for my tooth to look black under my crown?

 We will investigate the cause of the discoloration.
 We may recommend specialized whitening polish to restore the crown’s color.
 Dentists don’t use whitening strips for this situation.
 The reason for this is that these strips will only break down the material of the crown, causing them to be more susceptible to stains.

-To avoid dental crowns discoloring, you should make sure that you’re following the cleaning procedure as recommended by our office.
+To avoid dental crowns discoloring, you should make sure that you’re following the hygiene procedure as recommended by our office.
 It’s ideal that you brush your teeth twice a day to minimize the stains on your crown.
 It will also help in preventing any plaque buildup.

 Worn Dental Crown